Safe Sex During Pregnancy

 Pregnancy is a time when a woman’s body is going through many changes which may affect how a woman feels sexually.
-In particular you both may have some concerns about the safe sex during pregnancy.
+In particular, you both may have some concerns about safe sex during pregnancy.

 Is having sex during pregnancy going to hurt my baby?

 No, if you are having a normal, healthy pregnancy, sex is safe during all stages of pregnancy.

 I am not very interested in sex, is that normal?